Skip to Content

 Perimeter: Basic Concepts and Examples

-The Perimeter web page has received a fresh update, which mainly includes general information about the perimeter areas, perimeter players, perimeter shots, as well as perimeter defense.
+The perimeter web page has received a fresh update, which mainly includes general information about the perimeter areas, perimeter players, perimeter shots, as well as perimeter defense.

 There are also various new diagrams that demonstrate basic examples of concepts associated with the perimeter in basketball.